 Data development for transportation planning and analysis

-For more details about the Planning and Public Affairs side of the UIC program, listen to Executive Director Steve Schlickman describe his program.
+For more details about the Planning and Public Affairs side of the UIC program, listen to Director P.S.
+Sriraj describe his program.

 Massachusetts Institute of Technology (MIT) contributes to development of solutions for regional and national transportation problems, including a long legacy of important rail contributions.
 Under the leadership of Professor Joseph Sussman, the high-speed rail/regional development group is conducting path-breaking work directly related to NURail goals.
 Professor Sussman is the JR East Professor (endowed by the East Japan Railway Company) at MIT and through that relationship have made important contributions in HSR safety, protection from natural hazards and transportation reliability.